Political views of Adolf Hitler: Beer Hall Putsch

-Hitler enlisted the help of World War I General Erich Ludendorff to try to seize power in Munich (the capital of Bavaria) in an attempt later known as the Beer Hall Putsch of 8–9 November 1923.
+Hitler enlisted the help of World War I General Ludendorff to try to seize power in Munich (the capital of Bavaria) in an attempt later known as the Beer Hall Putsch of 8–9 November 1923.
 This would be a step in the seizure of power nationwide, overthrowing the Weimar Republic in Berlin.
 On 8 November, Hitler's forces initially succeeded in occupying the local Reichswehr and police headquarters; however, neither the army nor the state police joined forces with him.
 The next day, Hitler and his followers marched from the beer hall to the Bavarian War Ministry to overthrow the Bavarian government on their "March on Berlin".
-Hitler wanted to emulate Benito Mussolini's "March on Rome" (1922) by staging his own coup in Bavaria to be followed by a challenge to the government in Berlin.
+Hitler wanted to emulate Benito Mussolini's March on Rome (1922) by staging his own coup in Bavaria to be followed by a challenge to the government in Berlin.
 However, the Bavarian authorities ordered the police to stand their ground.
 The putschists were dispersed after a short firefight in the streets near the Feldherrnhalle.
-In all, sixteen Nazi members and four police officers were killed in the failed coup.
+In all, sixteen Nazi members and three police officers were killed in the failed coup.

 Hitler fled to the home of Ernst Hanfstaengl and by some accounts contemplated suicide, although this state of mind has been disputed.
 Hitler was depressed but calm when he was arrested on 11 November 1923.
 Fearing "left-wing" members of the Nazi Party might try to seize leadership from him during his incarceration, Hitler quickly appointed Alfred Rosenberg as the party's temporary leader.